 Me: Good job.
 Thank you.

-Husband: Saurus, I set up Wild Kratts and a snack for you in the playroom-why don’t you go in there and I’ll stay here with Mama?
+Husband: Saurus, I set up fun stuff in the playroom for you-why don’t you go in there and I’ll stay here with Mama?

 Saurus: No ganks, Dad.
 I got to stay with Mama.
 Her needs me.
 I helping.
 Your can do it, Mama!

-Anyway, our amazing friend who drew the short straw for babysitting that day was halfway through a 15-mile run (because I told him we wouldn’t need him til lunchtime)….poor guy, he sprinted 7 miles back home to get his keys to rush over to our house, the doula rushed over too, Husband grabbed what he could pack, and I was sprawled out on an exercise ball, completely useless.
+Anyway, our amazing friend who drew the short straw for babysitting that day was halfway through a 15-mile run (because he’s ridiculous like that plus I told him we wouldn’t need him til lunchtime)….poor guy, he sprinted 7 miles back home to get his keys to rush over to our house, the doula rushed over too, Husband grabbed as many black shirts as he could find, and I was sprawled out on an exercise ball, completely useless.

 Husband: Alright, everyone’s here, let’s go!